American Football League Rookie of the Year: 1968

 Paul Robinson played only one year at the University of Arizona, but in his first year as a professional, he gained 1,023 yards rushing and scored eight touchdowns.
 He was named to the 1968 All-AFL team and led the Western AFL All-Star team to victory over the Eastern All-Stars.

+Associated Press awarded their AP AFL Defensive Rookie of the Year to Anderson and Atkinson, who each served as returners when not playing defense.
+Anderson intercepted eight passes and returned one for a touchdown.
+Atkinson returned 32 kicks for 802 yards along with 36 punts for 490 yards for two touchdowns.
+He also intercepted four passes with one going for a touchdown.